Christianitas / Christendom

 In addition to the texts mentioned above, I have written essays on five interesting and important books.
 They probably won’t be part of the book, but it’s worth keeping them in mind.
 Those are:

-Steven Shapin.
-Rewolucja naukowa (The Scientific Revolution)
+Steven Shapin, Rewolucja naukowa (The Scientific Revolution)

-Edward Grant. Średniowieczne podstawy nauki nowożytnej (The Foundations of Modern Science in the Middle Ages)
+Edward Grant, Średniowieczne podstawy nauki nowożytnej (The Foundations of Modern Science in the Middle Ages)

-Herbert Butterfield.
-Rodowód współczesnej nauki 1300- 1800 (The Origins of Modern Science)
+Herbert Butterfield, Rodowód współczesnej nauki 1300- 1800 (The Origins of Modern Science)

-Stanley Jaki.
-Zbawca nauki (The Savior of Science)
+Stanley Jaki, Zbawca nauki (The Savior of Science)

-Alfred N. Whitehead.
-Nauka i świat współczesny (Science and the Modern World)
+Alfred N. Whitehead, Nauka i świat współczesny (Science and the Modern World)

 Why the European economy developed during political disintegration in the 9th-14th centuries.
 The role of the Church (Dlaczego gospodarka europejska rozwijała się w czasie politycznej dezintegracji.
 Wieki IX-XIV.
-Rola Kościoła).
-Text to be written.
-Currently, I have signalled the problem in Annex 6 of the paper titled “The Influence of the Church and Christianity on Technical Progress in Medieval Europe” (see here).
-It shows several aspects of the church’s role in building an early modern economy, including the creation and promotion of bottom-up, self-governing corporations and the strategy of normative pacification.
-It will be expanded into an independent work.
+Rola Kościoła). (text to be written).
+Currently, I have briefly addressed this issue in Annex 6 of the paper titled The Influence of the Church and Christianity on Technical Progress in Medieval Europe (Wpływ Kościoła i chrześcijaństwa na postęp techniczny w Europie średniowiecznej).
+The annex highlights several aspects of the Church’s role in shaping the early modern economy, including the creation and promotion of bottom-up, self-governing corporations and the strategy of normative pacification.
+This topic will be expanded into an independent study.

 Role of shipping in the economic growth of the early modern European economy (Historyczne znaczenie żeglugi we wzroście gospodarczym Europy) At present, this is z chapter of the book on medieval merchant ships.